Orthogonalpub/modelica_simulation_mcp_server/README.md

 <summary>Using uvx</summary>

 Example:
-set  "command/args/ORTHOGONAL_TOKEN" correctly by your local installation
+set  "command/args/ORTHOGONAL_TOKEN" correctly by your local installation and ensure backend env is ready
 ```json
   "mcpServers": {
       "modelica-mcp-server": {